kavina-systems/VB-Scripts/README.md

 move.vbs - Move files from one folder to another

+Netstat.vbs - Checks if application is running on port xxx

+Number2ASCII.vbs - Convert a simple two digit number to ASCII and join to a string

 phone_SMS.vbs - Simple connection to phone using com port and 'AT' commad set